Should You Pay Past Due Bills or Save for an Emergency Fund?

 Remember, even a $50 starter emergency fund is better than nothing.
 Working hard for a few days to create money quickly will show you what you’re capable of accomplishing; and believe me, you’re capable of more than you think.

-Find an online bank, like Barclays Savings, that has no minimum balance requirement and pays a decent interest rate.
-Synchrony, for example, pays at least 1.30% and lets you start with as little as you want.
+Find an online bank, like Chime, that has no minimum balance requirement and pays a decent interest rate.
+Chime rounds up each purchase to the nearest dollar and places that amount in your savings account

 This, combined with the stress relief of not being behind on your bills, should inspire you to watch your spending to stay current on the next month’s bills that come in.